|

 The Trustees have examined the charity's requirements for reserves in light of the main risks to the organisation.

-The reserves are needed to fund major repairs of the mill so that the Charity is able to continue the current activities in the event of a significant drop in income.
+The reserves are needed to fund major repairs of the Mill so that the Charity is able to continue the current activities in the event of a significant drop in income.

 Plans for future periods